Demonico/dd3/week1/plan.md

 ### Afternoon: Basics of System Design

 1. [ ] Read the introduction to *Grokking the System Design Interview*.
-2. [x] Watch Outco’s video on “How to System Design”
+2. [x] Watch lecture video on “How to System Design”
 3. [x] Take notes on:
     - [x] Interview Phases
     - [x] Phase Details